olincollege/hoverbois/website/content/docs/mechanical/_index.md

 "A detailed description of your mechanical design (CAD images/renderings are appropriate) and any necessary analysis."

 TODO:
-@ethan: Fill in outrigger section and  waterproof box section; add stuff about pass-throughs for waterproof box CAD diagrams, descriptions
 @William: Add CAD .Zip file

 "AMPHIBIOUS"